 After a proper ski and snowboard jacket, your pants are the next most important thing to keep you warm and comfortable while you shred the slopes on your best skis.
-They have a tough job to do: a good pair of ski or snowboard pants keeps your legs protected from the elements, allows for unrestricted movement, and prevents abrasion during inevitable wipeouts — assuming you’re wearing your ski helmet.
+They have a tough job to do: keeping your legs protected from the elements and preventing them from abrasion during inevitable wipeouts while still allowing for unrestricted movement — assuming you’re wearing your ski helmet.

 The exact type of pant you choose depends on several variables, most notably what kind of conditions you’ll find yourself in regularly.
 Backcountry skiing enthusiasts need a different pant than casual resort-goers.
 Insulation is more important for colder climates, while East Coast skiers and riders will probably benefit more from better waterproofing thanks to typically “wetter” snows.

 Before heading out for a backcountry tour, take this as a guide as we listed some of the best options we’ve found from last ski season, based on user reviews and personal experience.

 Exceptional craftsmanship comes with a price, and Arc’teryx is one of those brands that put a dent in your wallet.
 But we think an option like theis potentially one of the best ski pants on the market today.
 Here’s why: the Sabre features a three-layer Gore-Tex construction for ultimate protection from the elements, and softshell fabric allows for unhindered movement.
 The 40 grams of fleece insulation will keep your legs warm during backcountry tours.
 The Sabre features fully taped seams, a DWR finish, watertight zippers, and internal stretch cuff gaiters that fit over ski boots.